 Steam and scalding liquids from a hot cooling system can blow out and burn you badly.
-They are under pressure, and if you turn the surge tank pressure cap-even a little-they can come out at high speed.
 Never turn the cap when the cooling system, including the surge tank pressure cap, is hot.
-Wait for the cooling system and surge tank pressure cap to cool if you ever have to turn the pressure cap.
+Wait for the cooling system and surge tank pressure cap to cool.